 Whiteside's repertoire with Boston Ballet included Principal roles in George Balanchine's Theme and Variations, Coppélia, Ballo della Regina, Rubies, The Four Temperaments(Sanguinic), Tchaikovsky Pas de Deux, Who Cares?, Serenade, A Midsummer Night's Dream, Symphony in 3 and La Valse; Maina Gielgud's Giselle; Mikko Nissinen's The Nutcracker and Swan Lake; John Cranko's Taming of the Shrew and Romeo and Juliet; Marius Petipa's The Sleeping Beauty and Raymonda Act III; Antony Tudor's Dark Elegies; Jiří Kylián's Bella Figura, Sarabande, Petite Mort and Sechs Tänze; Twyla Tharp's In the Upper Room; and Mark Morris' Drink to Me Only With Thine Eyes.
 He created roles in Jorma Elo's Brake the Eyes, Plan to B, Carmen, Slice to Sharper and In On Blue; Helen Pickett's Eventide and Etesian; and Mark Morris' Up & Down.

 Whiteside joined American Ballet Theatre as a Soloist in September 2012 and was named a Principal Dancer in October 2013.
-His repertoire with the Company includes Solor in La Bayadère, the Prince in Frederick Ashton's Cinderella, Ali, the Slave in Le Corsaire, Basilio and Espada in Don Quixote, Oberon in The Dream, the third sailor in Fancy Free, Albrecht in Giselle, Lescaut in Manon, the Nutcracker Prince in Alexei Ratmansky's The Nutcracker, Romeo in Romeo and Juliet, Prince Désiré in The Sleeping Beauty, Prince Siegfried and von Rothbart (Ballroom) in Swan Lake, Orion in Sylvia, Caliban in The Tempest and leading roles in Bach Partita, Duo Concertant, Gong, Chamber Symphony, Drink to Me Only With Thine Eyes, In the Upper Room, Raymonda Divertissements, Sinfonietta, Symphony in C and Theme and Variations.
+His repertoire with the Company includes Solor in La Bayadère, the Prince in Frederick Ashton's Cinderella, Ali, the Slave in Le Corsaire, Basilio and Espada in Don Quixote, Oberon in The Dream, the third sailor in Fancy Free, Albrecht in Giselle, Lescaut in Manon, the Nutcracker Prince in Alexei Ratmansky's The Nutcracker, Iago in Othello, Romeo in Romeo and Juliet, Prince Désiré in The Sleeping Beauty, Prince Siegfried and von Rothbart (Ballroom) in Swan Lake, Orion in Sylvia, Caliban in The Tempest and leading roles in Bach Partita, The Brahms-Haydn Variations, Duo Concertant, Gong, Chamber Symphony, Drink to Me Only With Thine Eyes, In the Upper Room, Raymonda Divertissements, Sinfonietta, Symphony in C, Theme and Variations and Valse Fantaisie.

-He created a leading role in With a Chance of Rain.
+He created The Man in AfterEffect and a leading role in With a Chance of Rain.

-Mr. Whiteside's performances with American Ballet Theatre are sponsored by Beth Chartoff.
+Mr. Whiteside's performances with American Ballet Theatre are sponsored by Beth Chartoff Spector.

 Ballet Theatre Foundation, Inc.